Looking for help for someone else?

 Man standing on a beach with a fishing line

 • Often we're so busy or caught up in the moment that we aren't in touch with how we're feeling, and we can do things on auto pilot without thinking things through.
-Practicing being present (sometimes called mindfulness) can help with emotions like stress, as well as to improve symptoms of anxiety or depression.
+Practising being present (sometimes called mindfulness) can help with emotions like stress, as well as to improve symptoms of anxiety or depression.

-Ways to be more present
+How to be more present

 • Slow down and bring your full attention to what you're doing